eAndrius/BitfinexLendingBot/README.md

 * `HighHoldAmount` Float.
 The amount of currency to offer at the `HighHoldDailyRate` rate.
 Does **not** count towards `SpreadLend` parameter.
 Always offered for 30 day period.
 If set to *0* High Hold offer is not made.

+### CascadeBot Strategy

+Lending strategy inspired by [CascadeBot](https://github.com/ah3dce/cascadebot).
+The strategy is modified so that starting daily lend rate is not defined as an absolute value, but rather than an increment (which can also be negative) to FRR.

+* `StartDailyLendRateFRRInc` Float.
+The starting rate of FRR + `StartDailyLendRateFRRInc` that offers will be placed at.

+* `ReduceDailyLendRate` Float.
+The rate at which to reduce already existing offers every `ReductionIntervalMinutes` minutes.

+* `MinDailyLendRate` Float.
+The minimum daily lend rate that you're willing to lend at.

+* `LendPeriod` Integer.
+The period for lend offers.

+* `ReductionIntervalMinutes` Float.
+How often should the unlent offers` rate be decremented.
+Note that this parameter should be more than or equal to the interval at which bot is scheduled to run (usually 10 minutes).

+* `ExponentialDecayMult` Float.
+Exponential decay constant which sets the decay rate.
+Set to *1* for a linear decay.
+Decay formula: ```NewDailyRate = (CurrentDailyRate - MinDailyLendRate) * ExponentialDecayMult + MinDailyLendRate```.

-### Comparing Strategies
+## Comparing Strategies

 See a [weekly updated spreadsheet](https://docs.google.com/a/sutas.eu/spreadsheets/d/1lUwuN0KUwVIDBCxXOMNBsZyx_XsB1ND_KFmAJlUMRKQ) showing actual returns between different strategies and Flash Return Rate (Autorenew) Bitfinex option.
 For the bitcoin wallet balances start at 1 BTC for the each strategy and are always lent out in full (i.e. profits are accumulated).
-Strategy default parameters are used.
+Strategy-default parameters are used.

 # Licensing